Kai-Meiklejohn/KMPsearchAlgorithmWithTable/README.md

 #### KMPsearch
 The main controller program that:
-1. Parses command-line arguments: either a single target string or a target string followed by a filename.
+1. Parses command-line arguments: either a single target string or a target string plus a filename.
 2. If one argument is provided (target string):
    - Instantiates `SkipTable` to compute and print the skip table for the target.
 3. If two arguments are provided (target and filename):